-The Authority's original estimate of net revenue expenditure for the year was £41.766m and remained at this value throughout the financial year.
-The final outturn is, at £42.582m, an overspend of £0.816m on net expenditure which alongside better than expected income of £42.225m (additional £0.459m) resulted in an overall overspend of £0.357m (0.85% of budget) which will be funded by a transfer from the General Reserve.
+The Authority's original estimate of net revenue expenditure for the year was £45.057m and remained at this value throughout the financial year.
+The final outturn is, at £44.955m, an underspend of £0.102m on net expenditure which alongside better than expected income of £45.378m (additional £0.321m) resulted in an overall underspend of £0.423m (0.94% of budget).

-In service delivery, the net expenditure position of a £357,000 overspend is the result of a combination of overspending in some areas partially offset by underspending in others.
+In service delivery, the net expenditure position of a £423,000 underspend is the result of a combination of overspending in some areas partially offset by underspending in others.